 So how do small businesses ensure that they show up in search engine results pages?
 It starts with a web presence.
 Just like an entrepreneurial work-ethic, a web presence is now a necessity, regardless of a company’s size.
 But the mere existence of a website is not enough; if no one can find it, it might as well not exist.
 Websites must be found, and the best way to do that is to appear on the first page of search results for relevant searches.

 For all businesses, getting on that first page is a matter of time and resources, and the reality is that most small business owners simply don’t have the time or skills to build a robust and easily locatable website.
-Increasingly, companies are turning to a variety of Search Engine Optimization services to boost their organic search ranking, but even then, they still have to worry about creating and maintaining a site.
+Increasingly, companies are turning to a variety of top level service Search Engine Optimization services to boost their organic search ranking, but even then, they still have to worry about creating and maintaining a site.
 And Search Engine Optimization is only half the battle.
 Pay-per-click advertising is equally (if not more) important.

 A job well done will always speak for itself, but as the world moves online, companies need to empower themselves with a bolstered web presence to make sure that great work gets noticed.
 Amidst all the details involved finding and retaining new customers, it’s easy to forget that for a small business, the next customer often matters as much as the current one.
 With an easily locatable online presence that appears at the top of relevant search results, small business owners can help ensure they’re in exactly the right spot when that next customer is ready to get in touch.